stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 Such workflows are typically written in a special-purpose language, such as CWL or Snakemake \[[Köster 2012]\], and run by one or more WMS (e.g., StreamFlow \[[Colonnelli 2021]\], Galaxy \[[Galaxy 2022]\]).
 As in Process Run Crate, the execution is described by a *CreateAction* that links to the application via *instrument*, but in this case the application must be a workflow, as prescribed by Workflow RO-Crate.
 More specifically, Workflow RO-Crate states that the RO-Crate must contain a main workflow typed as *File*, *SoftwareSourceCode* and *ComputationalWorkflow*.
-The execution of the individual workflow steps, instead, is not represented: that is left to the more detailed Provenance Run Crate profile (described in the next section [1.2.3](#provenance-run-crate){reference-type="ref" reference="provenance-run-crate"}).
+The execution of the individual workflow steps, instead, is not represented: that is left to the more detailed Provenance Run Crate profile (described in the next section [1.2.3](#provenance-run-crate)).

 The Workflow Run RO-Crate profile also contains recommendations on how to represent the workflow's input and output parameters, based on the aforementioned Bioschemas \[[Gray 2017]\] ComputationalWorkflow profile.
 All these elements are represented via the *FormalParameter* entity and are referenced from the main workflow via the *input* and *output* properties.